zmek/patientflow/README.md

 ## This package will help you if you want to:

 - Make predictions for unfinished patient visits: The package is designed for making predictions when outcomes at the end of the visit are as yet unknown, and evaluating those predictions against what actually happened.
-- Convert individual patient predictions to cohort-level insights: As bed numbers are the currency used by bed managers, the package generates bed count distributions; you may find this kind of output will help you interest hospital site and operations managers in your predictions.
+- Convert individual patient predictions to group-level insights: As bed numbers are the currency used by bed managers, the package generates bed count distributions; you may find this kind of output will help you interest hospital site and operations managers in your predictions.
 - Develop your own predictive models of emergency demand: The repository includes a fully worked example of how to convert historical data from Emergency Department visits into snapshots, and use the snapshots to train models that predict numbers of emergency beds.

 ## This package will NOT help you if: